Skip to main content

 The Bottom Line

 Social media for service businesses isn't about becoming an influencer or going viral.
-It's about showing up consistently, proving you do good work, and staying visible to the people who might need you someday.
+It's about showing up consistently, proving you do quality work, and staying visible to the people who might need you someday.

 Your website is the foundation.
 Your Google Business Profile gets you found in search.
 Social media keeps you top of mind and builds the trust that turns a stranger into a customer.